innocenzi/MojangSharp/README.md

 ## Usage

 MojangSharp contains a `Endpoints` namespace which contains all of the possible actions.
-See the few examples below to understand their utilization:
+See the few examples below to understand their usage:

 ### ApiStatus